Techgrounds-Cloud-9/cloud-9-karimtouzani24/03_Cloud_1/AWS_12_WAF.md

     - Experiment more often
     - Consider mechanical sympathy

 Cost Optimization Pillar

+Cost optimization refers to the ability to avoid or eliminate unneeded expenses and resources.

 • The ability to run systems to deliver business value at the lowest price point

 • Best practices for cost optimization:
     - Implement Cloud Financial Management
     - Adopt a consumption model